 Duke’s Introduction in Season 6

-Duke appears in Peaky Blinders Season 6, which aired on BBC One in February 2022.
-He is roughly 17 or 18 at the time — a young man, not a child.
-Tommy has known about him for years but kept his existence from the rest of the family.
+Duke first appeared in Peaky Blinders Season 6, which aired on BBC One in February 2022.
+He arrives in Birmingham as a young man, roughly 17 or 18, not as a child looking for a home.
+Tommy has known about his existence for years but kept it from the rest of the family.

-In the television series, Duke is played by Conrad Khan (credited as Perfeito Sanfilippo in early reports).
-Khan brings a coiled stillness to the role — watchful, physically capable, not easily impressed by the Shelby name.
-He is on screen for a handful of scenes, but each one carries weight.
+Conrad Khan played Duke in the television series.
+Khan brought a coiled stillness to the role: watchful, physically capable, not easily impressed by the Shelby name.
+He appeared in only a handful of scenes, but each one carried weight.
+By the finale, Duke had proven both his loyalty and his willingness to act violently on Tommy’s behalf.

 Duke’s Romani Heritage and Dual Identity

 The Shelby family has Romani roots on their mother’s side.
-Tommy, Arthur, Ada — they all carry that heritage.
+Tommy, Arthur, Ada all carry that heritage.
 But they grew up in Small Heath, Birmingham.
-Their Romani identity became something they referenced strategically, not something they lived daily.
+Their Romani identity became something they referenced when convenient, not something they lived daily.

 Duke is different.
-He was raised fully within a Romani travelling community.
-His cultural identity is not a footnote — it is his foundation.
-When he enters the Shelby orbit, he brings with him a set of values, instincts, and loyalties that do not align neatly with a criminal empire run from a betting shop.
+Zelda raised him fully within a Romani travelling community.
+His cultural identity is not a footnote.
+When he enters the Shelby orbit, he brings a set of values, instincts, and loyalties that don’t align neatly with a criminal empire run from a betting shop.

 | Attribute | Shelby Dynasty Side | Romani Heritage Side |